 - The person you addressed it to doesn't know who you are

-"It's not what you know, it's who you know" is just as true in DJing and the music industry as in many other industries, especially those where there are no qualifications to help people weed good out from bad, and where both promoters and DJs can be flaky, unreliable or just damned untrustworthy.
-A personal relationship is often the single factor that decides if two people decide to work together (ie, a promoter decides to hire you to DJ for them.)
+"It's not what you recognize, it's who you know" is just as true in DJing and the music industry as in many other industries, especially those where there are no qualifications to assist individuals to weed sensible out from unhealthy, and where both promoters and DJs can be flaky, unreliable or just damned untrustworthy.
+A personal relationship is usually the one issue that decides if 2 individuals attempt to work along (ie, a promoter decides to hire you to DJ for them.)

 - The person you gave it to didn't listen to it

-I'm actually getting bored typing this, thinking back to the piles of CDs I used to have all around my office when I was a promoter.
+I'm truly becoming bored writing this, thinking back to the piles of CDs I used to have all around my office when I was a promoter.
 Yeah, I knew loads of those guys.
 Actually, that made it worse, because I didn't want to upset them by listening to their mixes and then having to turn them down.

 Why?
-Because you can tell - trust me, you can tell - when a mix is definitely not going to be good enough to get you past the impression of someone you get from a badly presented package.
-No effort in the package, not enough effort on the night from the DJ - they go hand in hand.
+Because you'll be able to tell - trust American state, you can tell - when a mix is definitely not going to be good enough to get you past the impression of someone you get from a badly presented package.
+No effort within the package, not enough effort on the night from the DJ - they go hand in hand.
 So the mixes just sit there unlistened to, in a big pile.

-If you think you've got what it takes to stand out from everyone else behind the decks, you better damned well do it when submitting a mix to someone who's got the power to put you there!
+If you're thinking that you've what it takes to face out from everybody else behind the decks, you higher damned well have sex once submitting a mixture to someone who's got the power to put you there!

 - You didn't tailor it for the venue, event or club night

-Remember, you are up against potentially scores of other DJs.
+Remember, you're up against doubtless voluminous different DJs.
 Imagine that a promoter who's got enough time and enough generosity in his soul to listen to your mix does so, only to find that you've submitted a deep house mix for his bass night.
-In what parallel world would any DJ think that was remotely OK?
+In what parallel world would any DJ suppose that was remotely OK?

 Yet it happens.
 It happens all the time.
-Yeah, you spent ages getting your one and only mix right.
-But that ain't gonna impress anyone unless that one and only mix is exactly what they were looking for in the first place.
+Yeah, you spent ages obtaining your one and solely combine right.
+But that ain't gonna impress anyone unless that one and solely combine is strictly what they were trying to find within the 1st place.
 All it says is, "this shows I can sling a few tunes together, you're going to have to guess if I can actually do it in the style of music you want me to play, OK?"

 This kind of thing - like sending a generic CV for a job application - shows you don't care enough to make something special for that one opportunity.
-Or worse, you actually aren't skilled enough to do so.
+Or worse, you truly are not trained enough to try to do this.
 Neither is a good thing, by the way.

 - You didn't follow up